hassanireza/laserFrame/README.md

 </div>

-No backend, no database, and no third-party analytics are part of the served experience — everything a visitor interacts with runs client-side in the browser, and the contact "submission" hands off to the visitor's own email client rather than storing anything server-side.
+No backend, no database, and no third-party analytics are part of the served experience: everything a visitor interacts with runs client-side in the browser, and the contact "submission" hands off to the visitor's own email client rather than storing anything server-side.

 ---